Close Menu

 Salt isn’t the only factor.
 Stress increases cortisol, which triggers the body to retain fluid.
 Poor sleep affects aldosterone levels, leading to increased water retention the following day.
 Women may also experience stronger salt sensitivity depending on their menstrual cycle phase.
 All of these elements can extend the duration of puffiness.

-Many people panic when they feel bloated for days after eating salty food.
+Many people panic when they feel puffiness or salty meal bloating for days after eating high-sodium foods.
 But it’s important to remember:

 • It’s not fat gain